Notes and Scales in Strudel

 Notice something important: not a single number changes.
 This is because the numbers are positions in the scale.
 Therefore, the positions do not change even if you change the starting note.

-Hit play and you'll hear the same song.
+Hit play and you will hear the same song.
 It may sound a bit deeper because it starts on a lower note.
-However, the melody is identical.
+However, the melody is identical even though all the notes are different from the previous example.